Find Your Gay Friendly Luxury Retreat In The Dominican Republic!

 Gay Dominican Republic

 The Dominican Republic is a beautiful country in the Caribbean where African, Spanish, European, and native cultures collide!
 This wonderful fusion comes across in its cuisine that will make your mouth water, as well as in the passion-filled beats of its merengue music.
-With a thriving ecotourism industry, there are tons of beautiful natural sights to see.
-When night falls, hit the dance floor and bust a move and one of the various bars and clubs peppered across the urban parts of the country.
+With a thriving ecotourism industry, there are tons of beautiful and natural sights to see.
+When night falls, hit the dance floor and bust a move at one of the various bars and clubs peppered across the urban parts of the country.
 Salsa, anyone?

 Because of it’s location in the Caribbean, the Dominican Republic’s climate is tropical, with a heavy wet season in winter and warm summers peaking in the month of August.
 Hurricanes hit the D.R between August and October- and cyclones hit every few years so be sure to check weather reports before your travels!
 Temperatures are pretty consistent year-round, but lows in the 30’s aren’t uncommon in the mountainous regions of the country.
 Getting around the Dominican Republic is most often done by bus.
 Independent companies offer services within and between most towns and cities, although the “gua-gua” taxis and local buses are often packed with people and luggage so get ready to squeeze!